samuelruizperez/crepas/docs/usage.md

 Both the `sample` and `replicate` identifiers have to be the same when you have sequenced the same sample more than once e.g. to increase sequencing depth.
 The pipeline will perform the alignments in parallel, and subsequently merge them before further analysis.

-This is an example of a samplesheet for a ChIP-seq experiment with one condition, two biological replicates for each antibody, and two technical replicates for each biological replicate.
+This is an example of a samplesheet for a ChIP-seq experiment with one condition, two biological replicates for each antibody, and two technical replicates for each biological replicate:

 | sample | fastq_1 | fastq_2 | fastq_umi | okseq_part_file | replicate | exp_type | strandedness | antibody | control | control_replicate |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |